-In our final article on in this series, we’ll focus on the final stage of the buyer’s journey: the decision making stage.
-Here, we’ll shift our view of inbound marketing from a marketing heavy stance to sales and how to use personal selling during the decision making stage.
+The final article in this series, focuses on the final stage of the buyer’s journey: the decision making stage.
+Previously our view of inbound marketing was from a marketing heavy stance.
+Here, we’ll shift to sales and how to use personal selling during the decision making stage.
 Your prospective buyers have finally made it to the bottom of the funnel.
-All of your hard work with content, landing pages, social media and marketing has paid off and your leads are now ready for sales.
+All of your hard work with content, landing pages, social media and marketing has paid off.
+Your leads are now ready for sales.

 At the decision making stage, your buyer is already 60% of the way towards their decision and you can attribute that virtually all to marketing.
 You’ve heard the adage, “You can bring a horse to the water, but you can’t make it drink,” and this couldn’t be any more true in inbound marketing.
 And in all likelihood, despite some cleverly crafted and personalized lead nurturing campaigns, the personal aspect of your buyer’s journey with your company’s sales team is just beginning.

-A more traditional approach to getting buyers to make a decision was to draft bottom of the funnel content and use a “Speak to Sales” or “Request a Consultation” button to get sales involved in the buying process.
+A more traditional approach to getting buyers to make a decision was to draft bottom of the funnel content.
+This used a “Speak to Sales” or “Request a Consultation” button to get sales involved in the buying process.
 Many buyers roll their eyes at the prospect of speaking to a sales person, so the new approach deals more with deliverable, downloadable content.

 While marketing does close to 60% of the work in getting your leads sales ready, content’s job isn’t quite done.
 Your buyers are looking for the final piece of your content puzzle to help them know that going with your brand is the best thing for them.
-Offering deliverable content coupled with personal selling during the decision making stage is an excellent way to optimize your brand’s efforts at the bottom of the funnel.
+Offering deliverable content with personal selling is an excellent way to optimize your brand’s efforts during the decision making stage.

 Content at this stage of the buyer’s journey is generally geared towards giving the buyer added value.
 Offers can include case studies, free assessments, service comparison, or product literature.
 Of course, the content you tailor to your buyer all goes back to your buyer personas.